-3.18.
-The highways maintenance Code of Practice is due to be updated later in 2016 and as a result, the 2012 Highways Maintenance Policy will be refreshed to take into account the changes that the new Code brings.
+3.19.
+The highways maintenance Code of Practice is due to be updated in 2017 and as a result, the 2012 Highways Maintenance Policy will be fully refreshed to take into account the changes that the new Code brings.
 It is expected to bring changes relating to the way highway defects are addressed and prioritised, with the focus of prioritisation moving to a risk based approach as opposed to defined defect levels that may not be appropriate for all Council's to deploy.
+Appendix 6 of this report provides an interim revision, with the main changes being an additional response time to reactive maintenance to assist with works programming.